 Model Illinois Government (MIG) simulation at the Illinois State Capitol this weekend.
-The UIS group also received the overall award for Outstanding Large Delegation.

-Each year, students from over 20 colleges and universities around the state gather at the Illinois State Capitol to serve as legislators, staffers, lobbyists, journalists, and officials of the executive branch.
+Each year, students from more than 20 colleges and universities around the state gather at the Illinois State Capitol to serve as legislators, staffers, lobbyists, journalists, and officials of the executive branch.
 Through committee actions, a regular legislative session and a veto session, participants learn the legislative process by doing it.

 MIG members get started in the fall term preparing legislation, polishing up parliamentary skills, and organizing the membership into a delegation for the spring conference.